foospidy/CACConsole/README.md

 Run `python cacconsole.py`

 Type "help" for list of commands (see below).
-CACConsole can help with managing multiple accounts, add accounts with the following command: `add_account <email> <apikey>`.
+CACConsole can help with managing multiple accounts, add accounts with the following command: `account add <email> <apikey>`.
 Then use the `use` command to switch between multiple accounts, example: `use foo@example.com`.

 ```
    _____ _                 _         _      _____          _